 Explain how a two single phase transformers of different ratings can be connected in parallel on both the primary and secondary for them to share a common load in proportion to their kva ratings.

 1. Ensure that the transformers’ reactance and resistance ratio are the same.

 2. The transformers must have the same transformation ratios; Epri/Esec i.e., for both the primary and secondary voltage.

 3. The transformers must have the same %regulation, i.e., the reduction in the voltage level of both transformers in the primary and secondary are the same when they are loaded.

 For a particular service, a single-phase transformer is needed but what’s available is one three-phase transformer.
 If the available transformer have the same voltage ratio and frequency, (1) how can you configure the three-phase transformer for a single-phase service for the maximum single-phase output, and (2), what is the percentage of the three-phase kva can be utilized?

-1. Parallel the two windings of the transformer - say Phase-A and Phase-B - taking care that polarity markings are observed; parallel their corresponding secondaries in same manner
+1. Parallel the two windings of the transformer – say Phase-A and Phase-B – taking care that polarity markings are observed; parallel their corresponding secondaries in the same manner.

 2. The maximum load that can be utilized for 1ph service is 2/3 x 100% = 66.67%

 Explain why transformers are rated in volt-ampere (va) or kilovolt-ampere (kva)?
 Justify and prove your answer.